geshan/geshan.github.com/posts/2025-06-08-gemma3-on-cloud-run.md

 <img class="center" src="/images/gemma3-on-cloud-run/12cloud-run-deploy-gemma3-4b.jpg" loading="lazy" title="Gcloud run deploy command to deploy Gemma 3 4B on Cloud Run" alt="Gcloud run deploy command to deploy Gemma 3 4B on Cloud Run">

-It might ask you do deploy with `no zonal redundancy`, write `y` for yes, and it should deploy the service and give you back a URL as follows:
+It might ask you to deploy with `no zonal redundancy`, write `y` for yes, and it should deploy the service and give you back a URL as follows:

 <img class="center" src="/images/gemma3-on-cloud-run/13gemma3-deploy-with-cli.jpg" loading="lazy" title="Gemma 3 deploy with Gcloud run command" alt="Gemma 3 deploy with Gcloud run command">